 How would changing my past define me as a person?

-But I realize that if I would loose the things in my life that I love and cherish the most – my husband – my kids – then no I would not change my path.
+But I realize that if I would lose the things in my life that I love and cherish the most – my husband – my kids – then no I would not change my path.
 I would take the path all over again just to make sure that these very special people were a part of my life.

 I realize that I have had rough times.
 I also understand that these experiences have played a big part in shaping who I am today.
 Some of these things I might not like so well, but there are things that I can live with.
 Maybe these experiences are what makes me write, maybe they are some of my driving force.